dimaMachina/graphql-eslint/docs/parser-options.md

 ### `graphQLParserOptions`

 With this configuration, you can specify custom configurations for GraphQL's `parse` method.
-By default, `graphql-eslint` parser just adds `noLocation: false` to make sure all parsed AST has `location` set, since we need this for tokening and for converting the GraphQL AST into ESTree.
+By default, `graphql-eslint` parser just adds `noLocation: false` to make sure all parsed AST has `location` set, since we need this for tokenizing and for converting the GraphQL AST into ESTree.

-You can find the [complete set of options for this object here](https://github.com/graphql/graphql-js/blob/master/src/language/parser.d.ts#L7)
+You can find the [complete set of options for this object here](https://github.com/graphql/graphql-js/blob/6e48d16f92b9a6df8638b1486354c6be2537033b/src/language/parser.ts#L73)

 ### `skipGraphQLConfig`

-If you are using [`graphql-config`](https://graphql-config.com/) in your project, the parser will automatically use that to load your default GraphQL schema.
+If you are using [`graphql-config`](https://graphql-config.com) in your project, the parser will automatically use that to load your default GraphQL schema.

 You can disable this behaviour using `skipGraphQLConfig: true` in the `parserOptions`: